Calibrated Mechanism Design: Omitted proofs from

 \subsection{Repeated Mechanisms}

 In this section, we present the proof of \autoref{theorem:repeated}.
 To do so, we first complete the formal definition of the game induced by repeating mechanism $\rmech:\mssgs\times\States\times\fcor\to\Delta(\Alloc)$, by specifying the histories, strategy space, and the distribution over terminal histories induced by the agent's strategy and the mechanism.
 Having laid this groundwork, we describe the proof strategy, and then provide the formal details of the proof.
+Throughout this section, we use the shorthand $\estates=\States\times\fcor$, and denote its elements by \estate.

 \paragraph{Histories and strategies} Histories through period $t\in\naturals$ are defined as $H^t\equiv(\Types\times\mssgs\times\Alloc)^{t-1}$.
 The set of infinite histories from the agent's point of view is $H^\infty$.
-The set of terminal histories is $\terminalsh\equiv\States\times\fcor\times H^\infty$, where recall \fcor\ is finite and endowed with some measure \cord.
+The set of terminal histories is $\terminalsh\equiv\estates\times H^\infty$, where recall \fcor\ is finite and endowed with some measure \cord.

 The agent's behavioral strategy is defined as a collection $\strat\equiv(\strat_t)_{t\in\naturals}$ such that for all $t\geq 1$

 The tuple of distributions $(\prior,\cord,\typed)$ together with the mechanism $\rmech$ and the agent's strategy $\strat$ determine a joint distribution over $\terminalsh$ by the Ionescu-Tulcea theorem \citep[Theorem 10.7.3]{bogachev2007measure}.
 We provide more details on this probability distribution below.
 Denote by $\mathbb{P}_{(\prior,\cord,\typed,\rmech,\strat)}$ and $\mathbb{E}_{(\prior,\cord,\typed,\rmech,\strat)}$ the probability distribution over the terminal histories and the expectation with respect to this distribution, respectively.
 Whenever it is not likely to lead to confusion, we drop the dependence on $(\prior,\cord,\typed,\rmech,\strat)$, and whenever we want to emphasize the dependence on the agent's strategy we note the dependence on \strat.